INSERM-U1141-Neurodiderot/multiomics_MDD/3_multiomics/Readme.md

 ## 1 - Cross-validation

-A repeated 5-fold CV (5 repetitions, Fig.S2) with stratification was used to prevent overfitting.
+A repeated 5-fold CV (5 repetitions) with stratification was used to prevent overfitting.

 For each re-sampling to be representative of the original dataset, stratification was systematically undertaken based on MDD status, and the Slide (DNAm experiments) and sex (pooled cohort only) covariates.